asdffdsa6131/rclone/docs/content/googlecloudstorage.md

 client_id>
 Google Application Client Secret - leave blank normally. client_secret>
-Project number optional - needed only for list/create/delete buckets - see your developer console. project_number> 12345678
+Project ID (name or number) optional - needed only for list/create/delete buckets - see your developer console. project_number> 12345678
 Service Account Credentials JSON file path - needed only if you want use SA instead of interactive login. service_account_file>